Introduction To Distributed Computing

 By necessity, systems are constantly scattered.
 The truth is that operating systems are a difficult topic fraught with pitfalls and landmines.
 Deploying, maintaining, and debugging distributed systems is a pain, so why bother?

 Scaling horizontally is possible with a distributed system.
 Returning to our single database server example, the only method to manage increased traffic is to improve the system’s hardware.
-This is referred to as vertical scaling.
+You can refer them to as vertical scaling.

 After a certain level, it is substantially less expensive than vertical scaling.
 However, this is not the primary reason for the choice.